-- No new right of way is anticipated for the project. - Additional access control along 67th Avenue will be required. - Freeway lighting is not included. - Upgrades to ITS or FMS is not included. - In accordance with the adjacent project under construction, mainline SR 303L shoulder widening will be 4-foot of an AC/AB pavement section adjacent to the existing PCCP, and 6-foot of compacted AB graded towards the median.
-A design exception will be requested. - System interchange ramps with I-17 will be constructed as two-lane ramps, with tapers as needed for lane drops and lane additions. - I-17 frontage roads are not included. - Widening of I-17 is not included. - Environmental mitigation costs are not included.
+- No new right of way is anticipated for the project. - Additional access control along 67th Avenue will be required but is not included in the estimate. - Freeway lighting is not included for the mainline widening portion of the project but is included for the I-17/SR303L System Interchange. - Upgrades to ITS or FMS is not included. - In accordance with the adjacent project under construction, mainline SR 303L shoulder widening will be 4-foot of an AC/AB pavement section adjacent to the existing PCCP, and 6-foot of compacted AB graded towards the median.
+A design exception will be requested. - System interchange ramps with I-17 will be constructed as two-lane ramps, with tapers as needed for lane drops and lane additions. - I-17 frontage roads are not included. - Widening of I-17 is not included. - Environmental mitigation costs are not included. - 20% has been added to the construction costs for unidentified items that have not been quantified.

-The funding for the design and construction of the 51st Avenue and 43rd Avenue traffic interchanges and associated mainline and ramp paving has been obtained and is not included in the estimate.
+The funding for the design and construction of the 51st Avenue and 43rd Avenue traffic interchanges and associated mainline and ramp paving has been obtained separately and is not included in the estimate.